-These proactive care goals may sound more expensive than those pursued in the reactive model, but clinicians are discovering that proactive care helps:
+These proactive healthcare goals may sound more expensive than those pursued in the reactive model, but clinicians are discovering that proactive care helps:

-- Lower the cost of healthcare.
+- Lower healthcare costs.
 It just requires rapid, agile innovation backed by policy and healthcare culture changes.
-Unlike reactive care, proactive care incorporates more than a set of reports and a data sheet.
+Unlike reactive healthcare, proactive care incorporates more than a set of reports and a data sheet.

 - Reduce barriers to care.
 This preventive care model requires a 360° view of each patient and regular monitoring.
 Along with the traditional vital signs and symptoms, it also tracks economic, lifestyle, and social determinants of health—which often comprise a substantial percentage of a patient’s wellness.
 The pandemic placed these hidden disparities in the spotlight.

 Now, proactive care integrates certain populations who lack access to clean air and water, nutritious food, medication, transportation, and education in an effort to close those gaps.